 While some work-related stress is inevitable from time to time, managers should take the necessary steps and develop a proactive plan to reduce workplace stress for their team.

-There’s a good chance your team spends a large proportion of their day in the office, and their surroundings can have a significant impact on their stress levels.
+Your team’s surroundings can have a significant impact on their stress levels.

 The report finds that excess noise levels and limited access to natural light can contribute directly to employee stress.

-Make sure that they have plenty of space to work, and that the office is kept clean and tidy.
+If you are in an office, make sure that they have plenty of space to work, and that the office is kept clean and tidy.
 Other perks like a comfy break-out area, somewhere to prepare and eat meals, and stylish decor are optional, but they will make your workplace a much more pleasant place to be.

 There are always a number of nasty chemical compounds released by synthetic furnishings in your office.
 One of the most common is formaldehyde, which can irritate the eyes, nose and throat.